tinygo-org/tinygo-site/content/docs/reference/microcontrollers/feather-stm32f405.md

 ## Flashing

-Flashing this board using its DFU bootloader can be a bit cumbersome (see Adafruit docs at https://learn.adafruit.com/adafruit-stm32f405-feather-express/dfu-bootloader-details), but it is possible - without requiring an external programmer - by pulling the B0 pin high (you can use the board's 3.3V output pin) at bootup when connected to host PC via USB.
+Flashing this board using its DFU bootloader can be a bit cumbersome, but it is possible - without requiring an external programmer - by pulling the B0 pin high (you can use the board's 3.3V output pin) at bootup when connected to host PC via USB.
 This puts the device in bootloader mode.
+For more information see [Adafruit docs](https://learn.adafruit.com/adafruit-stm32f405-feather-express/dfu-bootloader-details).

 Once in bootloader mode, the device can be programmed using the open-source tool `dfu-util`.